ChristopherBiscardi/weather-cli-email-courses/basic-course/001-introducing-rust.md

 ```

 <Aside>
-Because we only have a single binary target in our project at the moment, cargo can guess what we mean and we don't have to explicitly specify which binary we want to run.
+Because we only haven't specified any targets of our own in `Cargo.toml` *and* we have the conventional binary entry point `src/main.rs` that means that we have a single binary target in our project at the moment.
+Cargo can guess what we mean and we don't have to explicitly specify which binary we want to run (again, because we only have one to choose from).
 If we ever have more than a single binary we can specify which one we want to run with `--bin`.

 ```shell
 cargo run --bin weather-cli